-Have you been demoted at work?
-If you believe that your demotion was unfair, your next question might be, “What can I do about it?”
+But what if you lose status at work and don’t deserve it?
+If you’ve been wrongfully demoted, you may be wondering what you can do about it.
 Unfortunately, your options for handling a wrongful demotion may be limited.
 Here’s what you need to know.

 When Can Employees Be Demoted?

-In some circumstances, you may be protected by a bargaining agreement or employment contract which provides protection for employees.
-Also, there are legal protections that cover wrongful demotions.
+In some circumstances, you may be protected by a collective bargaining agreement or employment contract which provides protection for employees.

 Which Employees Are Protected

-Workers with employment contracts that stipulate work roles and job protections may be insulated against certain demotions may have recourse to appeal a demotion.
+Workers with employment contracts that stipulate work roles and job protections may be insulated against certain demotions.
+They may also have recourse to appeal a demotion.